flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

     + see two paragraphs of reading listed in week 8
     + Read about parsing dates and times in R at [https://www.stat.berkeley.edu/~s133/dates.html](https://www.stat.berkeley.edu/~s133/dates.html)

+###### Week 10
++ Continuation of last week's challenges
+    + Putting it all together: working through data problems with real data
+    + using previously learned tools and new tools
+    + file exploration and parsing on the command line
+    + data exploration in R
+    + scripting basic analyses and descriptive visualizations
++ There is NO lab this week!

 ###### More to come soon!